CMU-17-356/cmu-17-356.github.io/docs/assignments/HW3.md

 ### Mongoose

-Neither Express.JS nor Fastify.do include built-in functionality for defining data models.
+Neither Express.JS nor Fastify.io include built-in functionality for defining data models.
 You should install [Mongoose.js](https://mongoosejs.com), a package for validating JSON objects for the mongodb database:

 - Install and save the mongoose package to your project repository.
 - Create Schema objects for all of the objects in your ODM.
 Follow [this guide](http://mongoosejs.com/docs/guide.html#definition).